garpixcms/garpix_page/README.md

 **Page (Model Page)** - model, subclass from `BasePage`.
 You create it yourself.
 There must be at least 1 descendant from BasePage.

-**Page Type** - hardcoded type of page.
-Required for the ability to set a **Page Model** has different behavior and representation on different URLs.

 **Context** - includes `object` and `request`.
-It is a function that returns a dictionary.
+It is a function that returns a dictionary from model instance.
 Values from the key dictionary can be used in the template.

 **Template** - standard Django template.